Aoldrax/Aoldrax/README.md

 - 👋 Hi, I’m @Aoldrax
 - 👀 I’m interested in programming
-- 🌱 I’m currently learning PHP
+- 🌱 I’m currently learning PHP and Python
 - 💞️ I’m looking to collaborate on everwhere
 - 📫 How to reach me in my email: viniciusmelise@hotmail.com